True Grenadine construction made on traditional wooden looms in Italy.

 If your order has been sent to a destination within the EU, all sales taxes will be refunded.
 Outside the EU, customs duties and sales taxes are non-refundable through Huntsman.
 However, you may be able to recover these by contacting your local customs bureau directly.
 As this may not be available for all countries, we recommend that you hire a customs broker if you wish to claim back duties on returned merchandise.
 Please see full returns terms here

 With over 120 exclsuive designs, you're sure to find a tie for every occasion with Huntsman.
 Discover more about the inspiration and craftsmanship behind the collection.
+For every occasion, Huntsman has a tie to suit.

 Once worn with colonial uniforms in the tropics due to its lightweight and breathable qualities, the Grenadine tie is also incredibly rich in texture and colour.
 Using a traditional loom facilitates alternating silk colours to be woven in parallel.
 It is this technique that provides an impressive ‘subtle flecking of colour’ effect that runs throughout the designs.
 The intricate weave provides a textural gauze-like feel for a further subtle point of difference.